 5. Leonard Bernstein’s West Side Story

 Jets.
 Sharks.
 The Upper West Side.
 Leonard Bernstein’s score from West Side Story (1961) is an American classic.
 The film received 10 Academy Awards, and the music continues to inspire to this day.
 We highlight some of the hit pieces from the score including “Mambo” and “Cool.”
+(Please note the musical selections are edited for copyright restrictions.)

 6. The French Connection to La La Land